xensenx/xensenx/README.md

 ##### I build every project around three core principles that I firmly believe good software must uphold:

+**Privacy**
-**Privacy** : Although true privacy is becoming scarce in the modern digital era, it remains a foundational priority in my work.
+Although true privacy is becoming scarce in the modern digital era, it remains a foundational priority in my work.<br>
 Giving users secure, private options is the only way to drive meaningful change.

+**User Experience**
-**User Experience** : Because my ultimate goal is to eliminate friction, a clunky interface defeats the purpose.
+Because my ultimate goal is to eliminate friction, a clunky interface defeats the purpose. <br>
 I design with UX at the forefront, ensuring my solutions are as intuitive to navigate as they are functional.

+**Reliability**
-**Reliability** : Good software should seamlessly fade into the background.
+Good software should seamlessly fade into the background. <br>
 A user shouldn't feel surprised when a tool finally works; they should look back after months of use and realize, "It just works."

 <br>